 - The destruction of families

-Australian businesses lose an incredible $10 billion each year, as a result of letting mental illness go unchecked.
+Beyond our sector, Aussie businesses shed an incredible $10 billion each year, as a result of letting mental illness go unchecked.

-Some of the ways that businesses lose out when mental illness goes unchecked:
+Some of the ways that businesses lose out:

 - Under-performing employees